davidshepherd7/electric-operator/README.md

 It's difficult to solve because we would need to step over matching `{}` and `[]` while searching for a `lambda` to match the current `:`.
 I think this impossible with regexs so I would have to find something more powerful.

+### Haskell

+Whitespace in Haskell is significant, so automatically inserting whitespace is sketchy at best.
+On top of this operators can be used in all sorts of complex ways when being passed as arguments to functions or when partially evaluated.

+I made a few attempts at adding support but never really succeeded and what I did manage required substantial extra complexity.
+So Haskell support is now gone and probably won't be back unless someone can provide an elegant way to support the syntax.